lickx/oscollar-dev/README.md

     > licenses: Verbatim copies of the licenses used

-    > opensim-patches: Recommended patches for the OpenSim sources

     > res: Resource of creative content.

         > anims: Motions and Animations as .bvh and .avm binaries.